-I can’t resist popping into salons and spas when I’m passing – I like to do a bit of mystery shopping.
+Your front desk plays a key role in your marketing and attracting new salon clients.
+And I can’t resist popping in when I’m passing – I like to do a bit of mystery shopping.

 Just imagine it was your hair or beauty business I dropped into this morning.